mykola2004/sgd_linear_regression/README.md

 \frac{2}{m} (Xw+b-y)
 $$

+# Batch gradient descent

 # Testing of the algorithm
 In the test.ipynb file I have applied the model to the synthetic dataset.
-Eventually, the algorithm found the correct approximates for coefficients of independent variables.
+Can be seen that the algorithm found optimal weights correctly by comparing found coeficients and the real coefficients in the functional dependency between indepedent features and the dependent one.